TheCatOfHs/sccop/README.md

 [Crystal structure prediction and property related feature extraction by graph deep learning](XXX)

+SCCOP now only support the search for 2D materials, and support for 3D is under construction.

 ## Table of Contents

 - [How to cite](#how-to-cite)